yt-project/yt/doc/source/yt3differences.rst

 Here's a quick reference for how to update your code to work with yt-3.0.

+  * Importing yt is now as simple as ``import yt``.
+The docs have been extensively updated to reflect this new style.  ``from yt.mods import *`` still works, but we are discouraging its use going forward.
   * Fields can be accessed by a name, but are named internally as ``(fluid_type, fluid_name)``.
   * Fields on-disk will be in code units, and will be named ``(code_name,